spokenwebsites/ADP_Front/README.md

   - docker compose up -d

   - This should give you the ADP interface running locally in the container here: http://localhost:8080/
-  - Note: currently, this connects to the live data set hosted in meilisearch
+  - Note: you will need to populate the meilisearch index this connects to using the scripts and data in ETL container.

 ## How to build Angular frontend locally from Server
 - Use SCP to download the contents of the folder: